Counter-Enlightenment: The French Revolution

 By the mid-1790s, the Reign of Terror during the French Revolution fueled a major reaction against the Enlightenment.
-Many leaders of the French Revolution and their supporters made Voltaire and Rousseau, as well as Marquis de Condorcet's ideas of reason, progress, anti-clericalism, and emancipation central themes to their movement.
+Many leaders of the French Revolution and their supporters made Voltaire and Rousseau, as well as Marquis de Condorcet's ideas of reason, progress, anti-clericalism, and emancipation, central themes to their movement.
 It led to an unavoidable backlash to the Enlightenment as there were people opposed to the revolution.
 Many counter-revolutionary writers, such as Edmund Burke, Joseph de Maistre and Augustin Barruel, asserted an intrinsic link between the Enlightenment and the Revolution.
 They blamed the Enlightenment for undermining traditional beliefs that sustained the ancien regime.
-As the Revolution became increasingly bloody, the idea of 'Enlightenment' was discredited, too.
+As the Revolution became increasingly bloody, the idea of "Enlightenment" was discredited, too.
 Hence, the French Revolution and its aftermath have contributed to the development of Counter-Enlightenment thought.

 Edmund Burke was among the first of the Revolution's opponents to relate the philosophes to the instability in France in the 1790s.
-His Reflections on the Revolution in France (1790) refers the Enlightenment as the principal cause of the French revolution.
+His Reflections on the Revolution in France (1790) identifies the Enlightenment as the principal cause of the French revolution.
 In Burke's opinion, the philosophes provided the revolutionary leaders with the theories on which their political schemes were based.

 Augustin Barruel's Counter-Enlightenment ideas were well developed before the revolution.
 He worked as an editor for the anti-philosophes literary journal, L'Année Littéraire.
 Barruel argues in his Memoirs Illustrating the History of Jacobinism (1797) that the Revolution was the consequence of a conspiracy of philosophes and freemasons.

 In Considerations on France (1797), Joseph de Maistre interprets the Revolution as divine punishment for the sins of the Enlightenment.
 According to him, "the revolutionary storm is an overwhelming force of nature unleashed on Europe by God that mocked human pretensions."